 - l.
 6-month holding period.
 Efforts to reduce the capital gains holding period to 6 months will continue.
 There is very strong support for this change, because it can give a boost to capital markets at a time when greater savings and investment is vitally important to sustained economic recovery.
 This change was approved by the House in 1981 and by the Senate on three separate occasions in 1982, so it is time to get it enacted into law. - 2.
 Tuition Tax Credits.
-Although the Finance Committee fashioned a compromise tuition tax credit proposal last year after extensive consideration, the bill received no further action last year.
-But the Committee's efforts could form the basis for legislation in the 98th Congress.
-Legislation, S. 528, was introduced February 17. - 3.
+The Finance Committee fashioned a compromise tuition tax credit proposal again this year after extensive consideration.
+This could form the basis for enactment by the 98th Congress. - 3.
 Enterprise Zones.
 The Finance Committee has again reported out a modified version of the administration's enterprise zone proposal.
 A major question remains whether the House will take an interest in the idea, which they did not in the 97th Congress. - 4.
 DISC.
-While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed--particularly the question of legality under the GATT.
+While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed-particularly the question of legality under the GATT.
 The Administration has committed itself to bringing the DISC into conformity with the GATT and will submit legislation to do so shortly.